Lega Nord: Yellow-green coalition

-In July 2019 a case of attempted Russia-linked corruption by the League was made public by voice recordings acquired by BuzzFeed.
+In July 2019, a case of attempted Russia-linked corruption by the League was made public by voice recordings acquired by BuzzFeed.
 The recordings showed Gianluca Savoini, a LN member, meeting with unspecified Russian agents in Moscow, at the same time when Salvini was also in Moscow on an official trip.
 The meeting centered around providing the party with $65 million of illegal funding by Russia.
 The matter was made part of a larger investigation by Italian authorities into the League's finances.
 In February 2019 the Italian magazine L'Espresso had already published an investigation revealing another 3 million euro funding scheme, paid for by Kremlin-linked entities and disguised as a diesel sale.
-That scheme involved the Russian state-owned oil company Rosneft selling 3 million dollars worth of diesel to an Italian company.
+That scheme involved the Russian state-owned oil company Rosneft selling 3 million dollars' worth of diesel to an Italian company.
 Allegedly, the money was to be transferred from Rosneft to the League through a Russian subsidy of the Italian bank Intesa Sanpaolo, in which LN's federal council member Andrea Mascetti was a board member.
 The money was supposed to fund the coming European election campaign.
 Italian authorities are currently investigating the matter.
 The League was also an official cooperation partner of the Russian governing party United Russia.

-On 8 August 2019 Salvini announced his intention to leave the coalition with the Five Stars and called for a snap general election.
+On 8 August 2019, Salvini announced his intention to leave the coalition with the Five Stars and called for a snap general election.
 However, after successful talks between the M5S, and the PD, a new government led by Conte was formed.
 The League thus returned to opposition, together with its electoral allies of the centre-right coalition.

 The first election after the formation of Conte's second government was the 2019 Umbrian regional election.
 In a traditional stronghold of the centre-left, the League won 37.0% of the vote and its candidate Donatella Tesei was elected President with 57.6% of the vote and a 20% lead over Vincenzo Bianconi, who was the candidate of a joint list of centre-left and M5S.

 2019 federal congress

-During a federal congress on 21 December 2019, the party's constitution undwerwent some major changes, including reduced powers for the federal president, the extension of the federal secretary's and federal council's terms from three to five years, the introduction of "dual membership" and the faculty given to the federal council to grant the use of the party's symbol to other political movements.
+During a federal congress on 21 December 2019, the party's constitution underwent some major changes, including reduced powers for the federal president, the extension of the federal secretary's and federal council's terms from three to five years, the introduction of "dual membership" and the faculty given to the federal council to grant the use of the party's symbol to other political movements.
 With the end of its membership drive in August 2020, the LSP, until then present only in central-southern Italy, became active throughout Italy.
-The LN, unable to be dissolved because of its burden of €49 million debt to the Italian state, was instead formally kept alive, while its cards were donated to former activists.
+The LN, unable to be dissolved because of its burden of €49 million debt to the Italian state, was instead formally kept alive, while its membership cards were donated to former activists.